• Skip to main content

 Ingredients and Substitutions

 We have, on occasion, used ready made whipped topping (a/k/a cool whip) like in our Peanut Butter Pie.
-But, we usually try to stick with more pure ingredients.
+But, we usually try to stick with more pure ingredients, like in our Vanilla Mousse.

 Since this recipe does already use pudding mix, we wanted to hold the processed foods at that, and have used real whipped cream.